Jira Reports: Visually Track Your Projects

 Export reports and issues to spreadsheet apps

 You may want to do reporting using spreadsheet apps such as Excel or Google Sheets.
 In that case, there is an option in Jira for exporting issue data to Excel CSV.
 You can then use this pulled-out data to generate custom reports in those spreadsheet apps.

 A more convenient alternative is using an integration tool such as Coupler.io to pull issue data from Jira to Google Sheets or Excel.
 With this solution, you can specify which columns to export from Jira if needed.
 Not only Jira, but you can also import data from other apps such as Trello, Slack, HubSpot, etc., to Google Sheets, Excel, or BigQuery.
-The best part is that you can even set an automatic data-refresh on the schedule you want so that your data is always up-to-date.
+The best part is that you can even set an automatic report scheduling so that your data is always up-to-date.